Skip to main content

 9. Resource it appropriately

 While having a set of principles to follow when considering the approach to design is necessary, it is not enough on its own.
 Equally as important is ensuring that the right resources are appropriately committed to the design, whether this is an internal or external team, and that they are supported in the activity.
-Not appropriately resourcing transformation projects risks a loss of focus on the design in favour of concentrating efforts on implementation or on Business as Usual responsibilities for the assigned resources
+Not properly resourcing transformation projects risks a loss of focus on the design in favour of concentrating efforts on implementation or on Business as Usual responsibilities for the assigned resources.

 10. Capacity analysis